 According to the largest study ever conducted on personality disorders (PD) by the U.S. National Institutes of Health (NIH), 5.9% of the U.S. population has BPD (Grant et al. 2008), and 6.2% has NPD (Stinson et al. 2008).
 As some people fit both diagnoses, about 10 percent of the U.S. population has BPD and/or NPD.

 There are two main types of narcissists: overt and covert.
+Some of the narcissists may change behaviors from overt to covert form and vice versa.
 The first form is very apparent with extreme delusions of grandeur.
 The second is tricky to recognize as they often play a victim role and modesty card.
 Same time, they can be very dangerous, manipulative and deviant (e.g. domestic violence, serial cheating, pedophilia).
 Narcissists of both kinds hurt (emotional or/and physical abuse) life partners, spouses, friends, and family in devaluation-discard phases, and after the idealization (‘love bombing’) phase.
 This is done intentionally, to gain the ‘fuel/supply,’ punish you and exert control over you, the inferior.
 When they are done with you, they will discard you or put you ‘on a shelf,’ to get back later, sometimes after months or years of absence, and try to pull you back into their games.
 They usually have a ‘harem’ of individuals that they use when they discard the current supply source.
 They ‘recycle’ their former intimate partners (often co-dependent individuals).
 They are also on the search for a new ‘better’ supply in a lifetime mission.